salesforce/codeceptjs-bdd/documentation/docs/03-00-acceptance-tests/02-e2e-bdd-cucumber/1-feature.md

       I want to  ...
       So that ...

-    Free Form Text: more explaination about feature
+    Free Form Text: more explanation about feature

 ```